Today is World Mental Health Day (the 27th annual), and this year’s focus is on mental health promotion and suicide prevention.

 Sounds good, doesn’t it?
 None of it helps me, though.

-Well, for one, it really doesn’t address the reasons why I’d rather slice my hand off with a rusty spoon than go into hospital.
+For one, it really doesn’t address the reasons why I’d rather slice my hand off with a rusty spoon than go into hospital.
 You want to make sure people won’t seek treatment again?
 Give them a couple bad ER/inpatient experiences, and that should be enough to do it.
 These recommendations also don’t change the fact that I have a mental illness that causes suicidal thinking, and there is no available treatment that fully controls my illness.

 All the prevention talk is great, but when you’re dealing with chronic mental illness, unless there’s treatment available, people can talk their fancy talk all they want and there are still going to be people dying.